 How to Preserve Meat With Salt

-Here I discuss these processes and talk about the basics, so you can learn how to preserve meat with salt.
-I give several specific methods for preparing dried meats and meats seasoned in pickling solutions to provide you with the means of making your own.
+Here, I discuss these processes and talk about the basics of preserving meats with salt.
+I describe several specific methods for preparing dried meats and meats seasoned in pickling solutions to provide you with the means of making your own.

 Salt Preservation Basics

 What kind of salt should I use to preserve meats?

 There are several salts that are used to cure, or preserve, meat.
 Sodium chloride, ordinary table salt, is the primary ingredient, helping create an environment where bacteria cannot grow and removing moisture within.
 But other salts are needed to complete meat preservation.
 These salts are nitrates and nitrites.
 If nitrates and/or nitrite salts aren't used, then the fats within the tissue will oxidize, or become rancid.
 Thus, it is important that nitrites are used.
 And, they are used in very small amounts in curing salt mixtures.

 What does the salt do to the meat?

 Obviously, in addition to preservation, these salts add flavor.
 The table salt flavor would be plain if the nitrates and nitrites were not present.
 These preservatives also make the meat turn pink to red and also contribute to flavor.
 They are the reason corned beef is red.
 Various forms of sugar are also frequently added to enhance flavor, and sometimes ascorbates are added to pickling brines to speed up the curing process and stabilize the color given by the nitrates and nitrites.

 As salt levels increase in a solution, the growth potential and survivability of microorganisms like fungi and bacteria decreases.
 At the recommended levels for dry salting and pickling, microbial growth doesn't occur.
 It is well known that proper salt preservation prevents contamination by Clostridium botulinum, the bacterium that causes the fatal disease known as botulism.